 Problem: One of the big limitations in Salesforce is the inability to set queues on Standard Objects other than Cases, Leads, Tasks, Contact Requests, Orders, Service Contracts, Knowledge Articles, or Custom Objects.

 Solution: As an alternative, you could create a Custom Object that replicates the behavior of a Queue.

-First go to: Setup -> Object Manager and click create and begin the process to create the object
+First, go to: Setup > Object Manager and click "create" to begin the process of creating the Object.

-With the new Queue object and Tab created, you can now create lookup fields to this queue object through the object manager for the respective object.
-Along with creating the Lookup Field, you should create a formula field which will look at values on the record based on that return the name of the queue the record should be associated to.
+With the new Queue Object and Tab created, you can now create lookup fields to this Queue Object through the Object Manager for the respective Object.
+Along with creating the lookup field, you should create a formula field.
+The formula field will look at values on the record, based on the Queue name that the record should be associated to.

-After this step has been completed you will have the new Queue custom object, a tab to view the object, a Lookup Field to the new object on the object you would like to relate to the queue, and a formula field that will determine which queue the record should belong to.
+After this step has been completed you'll have the new Queue Custom Object, a Tab to view the Object, a lookup field to the new Object (on the Object you'd like to relate to the Queue), and a formula field that will determine which Queue the record should belong to.

-After running the setting go to the queue tab, you should see a record for each queue that was returned by the formula field.
-Navigating to those Queue records you will see they have a related list of your custom object with all the records that belong to that Queue.
-You can then have your users work off this related list to complete records assigned to the Queue.
+After running the setting, go to the Queue Tab.
+You should see a record for each Queue that was returned by the formula field.
+Navigating to those Queue records, you'll see they have a related list, which includes your Custom Object with all the records that belong to that Queue.
+Your users can now work off this related list to complete records assigned to the Queue.

 |Easily Access Aggregated Rollups/Metrics Without Complex Reporting||Lookup Helper Use Case Library||Top Use Case: View Account Information on a Lead|